 The History of Art is an exciting and stimulating field of study with a diverse curriculum, a varied set of approaches and a wide application to modern life and the world of work.

-he degree offers a broad overview of the history of European and North American art and architecture, from the fifteenth century to the present, with opportunities to study chosen themes and topics in greater detail.
+Our degree offers a broad overview of the history of European and North American art and architecture, from the fifteenth century to the present, with opportunities to study certain themes and topics in greater detail.
 Built in to the course are visits to museums and galleries in Britain as well as a study trip to examine the art and architecture of a major artistic centre abroad, such as Paris, Berlin or Rome.

 Our History of Art undergraduate degree courses